MasterMedo/bible-relationships/README.md

 # From idea to results

 ## Inserting data into a graph database
 Each line in the raw [dataset](https://data.world/bradys/bibledata-personrelationship) by [Brady Stepheson](https://data.world/bradys) contains information about the relationship between two persons and the reference to the Bible verse.

-Cleaned dataset excerpt:
+Here we show a cleaned dataset excerpt:
 ```
 person_id_1,relationship,person_id_2,reference
 G-d_1,Creator,Adam_1,GEN 2:7